Loan Type

 FAQs

-What is the typical term length for a bridge loan?
+What is the typical term length for a Houston bridge loan?

-What interest rates and fees are typical for bridge loans?
+What interest rates and fees apply to Houston bridge loans?